 It’s key to ask the right questions during the interview, ones that help determine whether a candidate possesses certain competencies.
 But not everyone understands which questions to ask, and more importantly, what answers to look for.

 Types of Interview Question for Call Center Candidates:

-We’ve split these interview questions into three sections based on the type of interview question, to make it easier for you to find what you need.
-Simply click to be taken to that section:
+We’ve split these job interview questions into three sections based on the type of interview question to make it easier for you to find what you need.
+Click to be taken to that section:

-And here are the top call center interview questions you should be asking to hire the best customer support agents.
+Here are the top call center interview questions you should be asking to hire the best customer service representatives.

 Personal Interview Questions for Call Center Candidates

 1. Tell me about yourself